talon-one/talon_go/docs/ManagementApi.md

 ## ScimGetResourceTypes

-> ScimResourceTypesListResponse ScimGetResourceTypes(ctx).Execute()
+> ScimResourceTypesListResponse ScimGetResourceTypes(ctx, )

 List supported SCIM resource types

+Retrieve a list of resource types supported by the SCIM provisioning protocol.
+Resource types define the various kinds of resources that can be managed via the SCIM API, such as users, groups, or custom-defined resources.

-### Path Parameters
+### Required Parameters

 This endpoint does not need any parameter.

-### Other Parameters

-Other parameters are passed through a pointer to a apiScimGetResourceTypesRequest struct via the builder pattern

 ### Return type